 Meditation

 I encountered a radical idea in Robert Wrights’s Why Buddhism is True.
-Our last big phase of evolution happened during the hunter-gatherer phase and we haven’t yet evolved to adapt to the modern world (this is not the radical idea).
-I encountered this fact for the first time in Yuval Har . . .
+Our last big phase of evolution happened during the hunter-gatherer phase and we haven’t yet evolved to adapt to the modern world (this is n . . .
 Read more

 Waking Up App